 Unfortunately, it is not uncommon for parents to seek judicial intervention on an emergency basis with little more than an opinion or feeling that their child is being harmed by the other parent.

-I Was Just Told I Have an Emergency Child Custody Hearing Tomorrow Morning!
+I Was Just Told I Have an Emergency Child Custody Hearing Tomorrow!
 What Do I Do?

 Ask for a copy of the documents the other parent is filing or has filed, and contact a child custody attorney immediately.